How to improve your credit score rating [Update]

 20 June 2020 | Brendon Carpenter

-how to improve your credit score ratingCoping with the financial fallout from Covid-19 is not easy, making debt management not only a priority, but a difficult juggling act.
-However, you can improve your credit rating by following our guideline.
+how to improve your credit score ratingCoping with financial stress and consequences isn’t easy, making debt management a difficult juggling act.
+However, it should be a priority, which is why we’ve put together a guide to help you improve your credit rating.

-Buying a car can be tough when you’ve been blacklisted.
-That’s why we’ve put together this handy guide to help you clean up your credit record.
+Buying a car can be tough when you’ve been blacklisted, that’s why we’ve put together this handy guide to help you keep your credit record clean.

-Keeping up with payments has not been easy.
-However, the onus is still on you as the debtor to manage your finances and keep from becoming blacklisted.
+We know that keeping up with payments may be hard and overwhelming at times, but the onus is on you as the debtor to manage your finances and avoid being blacklisted

-All of the banks and most commercial enterprises have plans in place to help people through the crisis but many South Africans are faced with the nightmare of trying to get finance once they’ve been blacklisted, or have outstanding judgements or defaults listed against their names.
-Bad credit can lead to steep interest rates, large down payments or, in worst case scenarios, your finance application could be declined.
+All banks, and most commercial enterprises, have plans in place to help people through times of crisis, but many South Africans are faced with the nightmare of trying to get finance once they’ve been blacklisted, or have outstanding judgements or defaults listed against their names.
+Bad credit can lead to steep interest rates, large down payments or, in worst-case scenarios, your finance application could be declined.

 As a general rule, it’s a good idea to check your credit score regularly.
 The National Credit Act 34 of 2005 entitles you to a free credit report annually.
-We recommend you take advantage of this service as it allows you to keep a finger on your financial pulse.
+We recommend using this service so that you stay up-to-date on your financial standing.

 Some institutions that offer this service include: